Issue 60: A Conversation with Robert Wrigley

 WRIGLEY

 There’s a Heisenbergian thing that goes on here.
 The problem with observing morality is that it starts moving.
-I don’t want to posit any sort of theory that what people need to do is study animals in order to get some sort of refined, more useful, more correct, moral code.
+I don’t want to posit any sort of theory that what people need to do is study animals in order to get some sort of refined, or more useful, more correct, moral code.
 I think that’s baloney.
-We get out moral sense—or perhaps I should say, I believe I’ve got mine—for simply accepting responsibility for my actions and my words.
-It’s not easy to do, frankly.
+We get our moral sense—or perhaps I should say, I believe I’ve gotten mine—for simply accepting responsibility for my actions and my words.
+It’s not that easy to do, frankly.
 So much of human existence on earth is about the absolute opposite of harmony.
-Of course, that’s why I can’t really support a poetry that seeks to merely duplicate the disharmony we see in the world.
+Of course, this is why I can’t really support a poetry that merely seeks to duplicate the kind of disharmony that we see in the world.
 I’ll just watch CNN, thanks.
-Why would I want to read poetry that wants to respond to a fragmented and chaotic world by reproducing the world’s fragmentation and chaos?
+Why would I read poetry that wants to respond to a fragmented and chaotic world by reproducing the world’s fragmentation and chaos?
 Poetry can have a redemptive function.
 It can look at the chaos you see and make sense of the smallest part of it.
 That’s one of the reasons people read poetry at all.
 After 9/11, poetry sales skyrocketed.
-What were people looking from in “Stopping by Woods on a Snowy Evening"?
+What were people looking for in “Stopping by Woods on a Snowy Evening"?
 That poem makes so much sense; you could not write a clearer poem.
 But what in the world does it really mean?
 Well, it means just what it says, that's what it means.
 And yet everybody understands how enormous it is.
-It gives us a sense of the depth of how we might feel and think.
+It gives us a sense of the depths of how we might feel and think.
 That's the kind of solace I think poetry-that art of any kind, but poetry in particular-can offer.
 And the idea that what we're going to do is generate a kind of art that doesn't make sense, when the rest of the world doesn't make sense, seems intuitively wrongheaded to me.
 Let's see if poetry can't cure something.

 JEFFREY DODD

 You seem optimistic about what poetry might be capable of.
-Maybe not Shelley's unacknowledged-legislators-of-the-world optimistic, bur pretty hopeful-
+Maybe not Shelley's unacknowledged-legislators-of-the-world optimistic, but pretty hopeful-

 WRIGLEY